 Designer industrial tables

 Vintage tables for the kitchen or the living room are often robust and made from wood or steel.
-For the bedroom or hall, a little Art Déco or Art Nouveau-look console table is more suitable.
-Depending on your tastes, you can also opt for an industrial style coffee table, which will create a cozy atmosphere placed in front of a leather sofa.
+For the bedroom or hall, a little Art Déco or Art Nouveau-look vintage console table is more suitable.
+Depending on your tastes, you can also opt for an industrial coffee table, which will create a cozy atmosphere placed in front of a vintage leather sofa.

 Leather sofas and Chesterfield armchairs

 The English leather sofa has been around for decades and is still one of the most popular vintage furniture items in the industrial interior design field.
 This sofa can go with any design and is much-appreciated for its comfortableness.
-Many kinds of leather chair have become world-famous, such as the Wassily chair by Marcel Breuer (1925) or the Barcelona chair created by Mies van der Rohe in 1929.
+Many kinds of club chair in leather have become world-famous, such as the Wassily chair by Marcel Breuer (1925) or the Barcelona chair created by Mies van der Rohe in 1929.

 Vintage furniture is very much sought after, making vintage industrial design one of the best trends to follow right now.